rostskadat/FreeCAD-SH3D/README.md

-# FreeCAD SweetHome3d add-on
+# FreeCAD SweetHome3D add-on

 [![FreeCAD Addon manager status](https://img.shields.io/badge/FreeCAD%20addon%20manager-available-brightgreen)](https://github.com/FreeCAD/FreeCAD-addons)

-A [FreeCAD](https://www.freecadweb.org) workbench to produce high-quality rendered images from your FreeCAD document, using open-source external rendering engines.
+A [FreeCAD](https://www.freecadweb.org) workbench to import SweetHome3D files

 ## Introduction

-Sweet Home 3D is a free interior design application which helps you draw the plan of your house, arrange furniture on it and visit the results in 3D.
+SweetHome3D is a free interior design application which helps you draw the plan of your house, arrange furniture on it and visit the results in 3D.

 ## Installation